Frank DeStefano: Career

 After completing a residency in pediatrics at the University of Rochester School of Medicine, he joined the Epidemic Intelligence Service in 1979.
 In 1982, he completed a CDC residency in preventive medicine.
 In 2004, DeStefano was appointed acting chief of the Immunization Safety Branch of the National Immunization Program, now known as the National Center for Immunization and Respiratory Diseases.
 From 1992 to 1996, DeStefano held a post at the Marshfield Medical Research Foundation in Marshfield, Wisconsin.
 In 1996, he returned to the CDC.
+DeStefano served as director of the ISO from 2009 to 2021.
+He retired from the CDC in or around 2022.